Everything you need to know about Japan during peak hanami season.

 At first glance, Japan’s love affair with cherry blossoms, aka sakura, is easy to understand.
 The pretty pink petals come in a surprisingly vast array of shades and shapes, filling parks and decorating temples.
 Used to signify the end of winter and the start of the rice-planting season, the trees have long been portrayed in prints and legends and have fast become synonymous with the country.
 Known for natural beauty, elegance, and tradition as well as the culture of cuteness, Japan has found a one-fits-all symbol, but the national love of blossom goes deeper than you might expect.

 While it’s easy to dismiss cherry blossoms as a pretty but purely ornamental flourish, their influence goes far beyond a dash of color and the addition of crowds.
 As a particularly delicate herald of seasonal change, the petals represent the innate beauty of transience in Japanese culture.
 A focal point of the aesthetic concept of wabi-sabi, an awareness of nature’s impermanence deepens its beauty and reminds us of our own fleeting existence.
 While this sounds a little serious, it simply highlights the importance of enjoying life as it comes–with hanami (flower-viewing)—being the perfect opportunity.

-Why it’s best to visit Japan during cherry blossom season...
+Why it’s best to visit when Japan cherry blossoms are in full bloom...

 In most countries, a short walk in the local park and a few photos would suffice, but here hanami is a true celebration.
 Festival stalls line the parks, girls make their first kimono-outings of the year, and blossoms float down around it all—it’s pretty much the perfect introduction to Japan.
-From the first buds to the final falling petals, families, friends, co-workers, and couples all gather to enjoy the simple pleasure of sakura.
+From the first buds to the final falling petals, families, friends, co-workers, and couples all gather to enjoy the simple pleasure of watching cherry blossoms bloom.

 …and why it’s not